ibexa/documentation-developer/docs/tutorials/enterprise_beginner/5_create_newsletter_form.md

 ![Adding Fields to Newsletter Form](img/enterprise_tut_form_creation.png "Adding Fields to Newsletter Form")

 After adding all fields, go to the previous menu and click **Publish**.
-Now you can edit the Page and add a Form block below the Random block.
+Now you can edit the Front Page and add a Form block below the Random block.
 Edit the block and select the form you created.
 Click **Submit**.

 The Page should refresh with the Form block.